 For those students who wish to study chemistry but do not desire a degree in the area, the department offers a minor.

-For official details on anything related to undergraduate academics, please see the Chemistry Undergraduate Handbook.
+For official details on anything related to undergraduate academics, please find the information withing the departmental webpage.

 The Department of Chemistry offers excellent opportunities for undergraduate research to all majors.

 For internships, employment, research, and graduate programs outside of CWRU, please see our Chemistry Opportunities Blog.